GDPR Data Subject Access Request Fees

-Under GDPR, Article 12 (5), a response to a Data Subject Access Request (DSAR) must now be provided free of charge, unless the request is deemed to be manifestly unfounded, excessive or repetitive in character, whereby the Data Controller can either levy a reasonable fee taking into account the administrative burden associated to providing a response or refuse to act upon the request.
+GDPR, Article 12 (5) states that response to a Data Subject Access Request (DSAR) must be provided free of charge, unless the request is deemed to be manifestly unfounded, excessive or repetitive in character, whereby the Data Controller can either levy a reasonable fee taking into account the administrative burden associated to with a response or refuse to act on the request.

 However, with either option the burden of proof relating to the manifestly unfounded, excessive or repetitive nature of the request lies firmly with the data controller, and when choosing not to reply to a request, the Data Controller must, within one month advise the data subject why, and give them rights of referral to lodge a complaint or refer the matter to the supervising authority.